 Mid-America Apartment Communities, Inc., or we, or MAA, is a self-administered real estate investment trust, or REIT, that owns, acquires, renovates, develops and manages apartment communities in the Sunbelt region of the United States.
-As of March 31, 2011, we owned or owned interests in a total of 159 multifamily apartment communities comprising 46,950 apartments located in 13 states, including two communities comprising 626 apartments owned through our joint venture, Mid-America Multifamily Fund I, LLC, and five communities comprising 1,635 apartments owned through our joint venture, Mid-America Multifamily Fund II, LLC.
-In addition, we also had one development community and a second phase to an existing community under construction totaling 638 units as of March 31, 2011.
-No units for the development projects were completed as of March 31, 2011 and they are therefore not included in the totals above.
+As of March 31, 2012, we owned or owned interests in a total of 167 multifamily apartment communities comprising 48,685 apartments located in 13 states, including two communities comprising 626 apartments owned through our joint venture, Mid-America Multifamily Fund I, LLC, and five communities comprising 1,635 apartments owned through our joint venture, Mid-America Multifamily Fund II, LLC.
+In addition, we also had three development communities and a second phase to an existing community under construction totaling 1,020 units as of March 31, 2012.
+A total of 148 units for the development projects were completed as of March 31, 2012, and therefore have been included in the totals above.
+Three of our properties include retail components with approximately 81,000 square feet of gross leasable area.

-The accompanying unaudited condensed consolidated financial statements have been prepared by our management in accordance with U.S. generally accepted accounting principles, or GAAP, for interim financial information and applicable rules and regulations of the Securities and Exchange Commission, or the SEC, and our accounting policies as set forth in our December 31, 2010 annual consolidated financial statements.
-The accompanying unaudited condensed consolidated financial statements include the accounts of MAA and its subsidiaries, including Mid-America Apartments, L.P.
-In our opinion, all adjustments necessary for a fair presentation of the condensed consolidated financial statements have been included and all such adjustments were of a normal recurring nature.
+The accompanying unaudited condensed consolidated financial statements have been prepared by our management in accordance with United States generally accepted accounting principles, or GAAP, for interim financial information and applicable rules and regulations of the Securities and Exchange Commission, or the SEC, and our accounting policies as set forth in our December 31, 2011 annual consolidated financial statements.
+The accompanying unaudited condensed consolidated financial statements include our accounts and those of our subsidiaries, including Mid-America Apartments, L.P.
+In our opinion, all adjustments necessary for a fair presentation of the condensed consolidated financial statements have been included and all such adjustments were of a normal recurring nature except for an approximately \$655 thousand out of period adjustment related to the capitalization of land acquisition costs.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three month period ended March 31, 2011 are not necessarily indicative of the results to be expected for the full year.
-These financial statements should be read in conjunction with our audited financial statements and notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 24, 2011.
+The results of operations for the three month period ended March 31, 2012 are not necessarily indicative of the results to be expected for the full year.
+These financial statements should be read in conjunction with our audited financial statements and notes thereto included in our Annual Report on Form 10-K filed with the SEC on February 24, 2012.